ekedonald/1-Linux-Practice-Project/README.md

 htop [options]
 ```

-* You can also add options such as -d or -delay shows the delay between updates in tenths of seconfs, -C or -no-color enables the monochrome mode, -h or -help displays the help message and exit.
+* The -d or -delay flag shows the delay between updates in tenths of seconds as shown below:

 ```bash
 htop  -d 10